elastic/logstash-docs-md/docs/vpr/v4-4-3-plugins-filters-grok.md

 This tool is perfect for syslog logs, apache and other webserver logs, mysql logs, and in general, any log format that is generally written for humans and not computer consumption.

 Logstash ships with about 120 patterns by default.
 You can find them here: [https://github.com/logstash-plugins/logstash-patterns-core/tree/master/patterns](https://github.com/logstash-plugins/logstash-patterns-core/tree/master/patterns).
-You can add your own trivially.
+You can add your own.
 (See the `patterns_dir` setting)

-If you need help building patterns to match your logs, you will find the [http://grokdebug.herokuapp.com](http://grokdebug.herokuapp.com) and [http://grokconstructor.appspot.com/](http://grokconstructor.appspot.com/) applications quite useful!
+If you need help building patterns to match your logs, try the [Grok debugger](docs-content://explore-analyze/query-filter/tools/grok-debugger.md) in {{kib}}.

 ### Grok or Dissect?
 Or both? [_grok_or_dissect_or_both]